vpp-dev/vpp-release-notes/README.md

 @page release_notes_2602 Release notes for VPP 26.02

-More than 10 commits since the previous release, including 2 fixes.
+More than 12 commits since the previous release, including 2 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Fri Sep 26 02:36:59 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Sat Sep 27 02:22:43 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER